-  The Carboniferous clam species, Astartella concentrica Conrad 1842 has been found in rocks dated from 318.1 million to 298.9 million years ago .
+The Carboniferous clam species, Astartella concentrica Conrad 1842, has been found in rocks dated from 318.1 million to 298.9 million years ago .
 This is a range of 20 million years.
-The genus, Astarella, is found in a much larger range, 326.4 to 247.2, or 79.2 million years of time.
+The genus, Astarella, is found in a much more extensive range, 326.4 to 247.2, or 79.2 million years.

-Two sides of a coin, two taxonomic opinions
+Two sides to a coin, two taxonomic opinions

-In sharing photos of this specimen, I received two different options on genus.
-The fainter specimen was thought to be Edmondia, while the white specimen was Astartella concentrica.
-This was quite easy to do, as the two look like they would be quite different.
-Plus, I sent quick cell phone photos, not the higher quality ones below.
+In sharing photos of this specimen, I received two options on the genus.
+The fainter sample was considered Edmondia, while the white example was Astartella concentrica.
+This was relatively easy to do, as the two look like they would be different.
+Plus, I sent quick cell phone photos, not the higher-quality ones below.

 Conrad’s original specimen

-In searching for the illustration of the specimen recorded by Conrad in 1842, the text on page 248 of cites an illustrated figure at PL 15, fig 19.
+In searching for the illustration of the specimen recorded by Conrad in 1842, the text on page 248 cites an illustrated figure at PL 15, fig 19.
 However, plate 15 only has 18 specimens figured.
-I thought perhaps I was looking at the wrong plate, but an adjacent write-up, N. appressa, is listed as PL 15, fig 4, and is indeed listed at that position.
-It seems either the illustration was omitted, or the number was printed wrong.
-The hand written note does seem to indicate a misprint, so the error appears to be forgetting to illustrate figure 19.
+I thought I was looking at the wrong plate, but an adjacent write-up, N. appressa, is listed as PL 15, fig 4, and is indeed listed at that position.
+So it seems the illustration was omitted, or the number was printed incorrectly.
+The handwritten note does seem to indicate a misprint, so the error appears to be forgetting to illustrate figure 19.